113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

 ## bluemix catalog runtime
 {: #bluemix_catalog_runtime}

-View the details of a runtime
+View the details of a runtime.
+This command is only available for public cloud.

 ```
 bluemix catalog runtime RUNTIME_ID